dginhoux/ansible_role.docker_registry_image/README.md

 ginhouxnet.docker_registry_image
 =========

-This ansible role is used to synchronize docker image from public registries and push them in a local registry.
+This ansible role is used to synchronize docker image from publics registries and push them in a local registry.
-Docker need to be installed on the node where this roles is running.

 Requirements